Questions to Ask When Picking an Internet Plan

 You’ve heard the saying, “To each their own.”
 That proves true; especially with Internet speeds and data usage in your home.
 Some need a lot, some need more than a lot.
 But first, let’s review some popular terms you need to be aware of.

 WiFi – It’s not a question.
-It’s wireless connectivity; the technology that allows a PC, laptop, mobile phone, or tablet device at high speed to the Internet with the need for a physical wired connection.
-In order for WiFi to work, a wireless transmitter, or hub, is needed; it receives information from the Internet via your home broadband connection (DSL, Cable Modem, Fiber*, Wireless, Satellite).
+It’s wireless connectivity; the technology that allows a PC, laptop, mobile phone, or tablet device at high speed to the Internet without the need for a physical wired connection.
+In order for WiFi to work, a wireless router or access point, is needed; it receives information from the Internet via your home broadband connection (DSL, Cable Modem, Fiber*, Wireless, Satellite).

 *Swiftel provides FTTH, or Fiber to the Home, because it’s the fastest Internet connection available.
 You can transfer large amounts of data quickly and seamlessly.
 Fiber-optics provide a very low latency for the fastest responses which works well for streaming, voice communications over the Internet (VoIP) and online gaming.